 But look!
 It worked!
 No sticking or anything.

 Also this pizza dough is a small miracle all by itself.
-I always make my own pizza dough and my typical recipe took 2 hours to rise.
+I always make my own pizza dough and my typical recipe takes 2 hours to rise.
 That does not work most days.

 - ¾ cup lukewarm water